Skip to content

 • Eligibility: Typically, companies with fewer than 50 full-time equivalent employees are eligible for these grants.

-• Application Process: Interested businesses should thoroughly review the provided tips for applying to ensure their application meets all necessary criteria.
+• Application Process: Interested businesses should thoroughly review the provided guidelines for applying to ensure their application meets all necessary criteria.

 Financing for Real Estate and Machinery